Thinkful-Ed/java-001-drills/temperarture_conversion/README.md

 }
 ```

-Using this program as a starting point, write a program that prompts the user for the hourly rate and the total number of hours worked in a week then calculates the weekly salary.
+Using this program as a starting point, write a program that prompts the user for a Celsius temperature and converts it to Fahrenheit